-- 3 Level the stopcock valve to the patient's phlebostatic axis position according to the instructions for use - 4 Open the stopcock valve to measure atmospheric pressure. - 5 Press and hold the physical zero button -0- directly on the pressure cable, or touch the zero button located on the screen.
+- 3 Level the stopcock valve to the patient's phlebostatic axis position according to the instructions for use. - 4 Open the stopcock valve to measure atmospheric pressure. - button located on the screen.
 When zeroing is complete, a tone sounds, and the message "Zeroed" appears with the time and date.
-The zero button LED will stop blinking and turn off once zeroing is completed successfully. - 6 Confirm stable zero pressure and turn stopcock such that sensor is reading patient intravascular pressure. - 7 Touch the home icon to begin monitoring. - 8 Touch the settings icon Select Screens tab Select Screens tab Select Screens to select the desired monitoring screen view. → - 9 Touch inside of a parameter tile to select the desired key parameter from the parameter tile configuration menu. - 10 Touch within a parameter tile to adjust Alarms/Targets.
+The zero button LED will stop blinking and turn off once zeroing is completed successfully. - 6 Confirm stable zero pressure and turn stopcock such that sensor is reading patient intravascular pressure. - 7 Touch the home icon to begin monitoring. - 8 Touch the settings icon Select Screens tab Select Screens tab Select Screens to select the desired monitoring screen view. → Select Screens tab - 9 Touch inside of a parameter tile to select the desired key parameter from the parameter tile configuration menu. - 10 Touch within a parameter tile to adjust Alarms/Targets.